s-araromi/s-araromi/README.md

 ### :man_scientist::man_technologist: About Me :

-I am a Data Analyst, Bioinformatician/Computational Biologist, Front-end Web Developer, and an ML/AI enthusiast, with a keen interest in leveraging data analytics and artificial intelligence for advancements in public health and healthcare.
+I am a Data Scientist, Bioinformatician/Computational Biologist, Front-end Web Developer, and an ML/AI enthusiast, with a keen interest in leveraging data analytics and artificial intelligence for advancements in public health and healthcare.

 * :chart_with_upwards_trend::bar_chart: I’m working in Data Analytics, where I uncover hidden patterns in data and translate them into actionable insights.
 I'm passionate about using data to tell compelling stories and drive informed decisions.